Avaray/metadata-extractor-cli/README.md

 I created this project because I needed a tool like this.
 I will use it in my other project where I need to extract metadata from images.
 Normally I don't code in C# but with help of [Claude](https://claude.ai/) and [Perplexity](https://www.perplexity.ai/) it was pretty easy 👌

 Creating a working CLI took me a little over an hour.
-However, messing around with configuring GitHub Actions for Releases continues as you read this.
+However, messing around with configuring GitHub Actions for Releases drove me crazy.
+But finally, I got it working 🎉

 I might add more features in the future.
 I'm considering adding these features: